TurboWarp/.github/SECURITY.md

  - Code execution/memory corruption/etc. on any of our backend servers.
 DoS bugs may also be considered.
  - This list is non-comprehensive.

 The size of the bounty depends on the severity.
-Bounties start at **$25** but range up to **$50** or possibly more.
+Bounties start at **$25 USD** but range up to **$50 USD** or more.
 The bounty can be sent in almost any form you desire or donated to a charity of your choice.
 The decision about whether you get a bounty and the size is ultimately up to me.

 Guidelines: